IBM/banking-risk-mitigation-nlu-studio/README.md

 `NOTE: If you wish to change the name of this application- Navigate to the 'manifest.yml' file and update the 'name' field.`

-This step may take about 20 minutes to complete.
+This step may take a few minutes to complete.

 Once it is completed, follow the URL mentioned in your CLI to view the application.